Advocating for all who serve

 |0

-This work, Advocating for all who serve, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Advocating for all who serve, by Ebony Gay, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.